Latency and Packet Loss

-A multiplayer game operating over the internet has to deal with several adverse factors that are not present when developing single-player or LAN-only multiplayer games.
+A multiplayer game operating over the internet has to deal with several adverse factors that aren't present when developing single-player or LAN-only multiplayer games.

 According to wikipedia, 200 ms of input lag is the lower threshold at which people typically notice lag.

 Different game genres and platforms allow for different acceptable latency budgets: